camunda/camunda-docs/docs/guides/setting-up-development-project.md

 }
 ```

 - Go back to Operate.
-You will see that the workflow instance is gone.
+You will see that the process instance is gone.
 - Click on "Running Instances".
 - In the filter on the left, select "_Finished Instances_".

-You will see the completed workflow instance.
+You will see the completed process instance.

 </TabItem>

 </Tabs>

-## Create and Await the Outcome of a Workflow Instance
+## Create and Await the Outcome of a Process Instance

 <Tabs groupId="language" defaultValue="csharp" values={
 [